krishna-waidande/krishna-waidande.github.io/README.md

 dlrow olleh”.

+**test your code with larger file size too.**

 ## First Approach

-My first approach for this problem  was reading file from backwards by using fseek function in c. put file pointer to end of input file and read one one character and print into output file.
+My first approach for this problem  was reading file from ```backwards``` by using ```fseek()``` function in c. put file pointer to end of input file and read one one character and print into output file.

 I tried that logic on smaller file size .
 It works faster so I thought that my approach is coreect.and I got the solution very easyly but when I tested that code for larger file size (eg 500MB, 1GB) then  it took too much time to exeute.
-It was taking 5 mins to execute 1gb file . than I realise that my code is correct but not efficient one.
+It was taking ```5 mins to execute 1gb file.``` than I realise that my code is correct but not efficient one.

 > ### Logic: Reading file Backwards.